cdrummey216/whoami/README.md

+## IDENTITY AS A CONCEPT
+in order to be understood, identity and its components must be defined. the knowledge of which, in turn, enables an individual to encounter their true self.

 ## whoami
 "Who am I?" is a question with a variable answer, or, a question that can be satisifed by an inumerable count of distinct answers.
 The response "I am the one who asked" is an example of an answer that is universally true.
 In other words, any individual